 If you make these healthier vegan buckeyes, we’d love for you to leave a comment and rating below!
 We also love to see your creations on Instagram – tag us at @crowded_kitchen so we can see what you’ve been cooking.Print

-These healthier peanut butter and chocolate vegan buckeyes are one of my all-time favorite vegan desserts.
-They're refined sugar free, easy to make and perfect for entertaining.
+These healthier Vegan Buckeyes are one of my all-time favorite vegan desserts.
+They're no bake, refined sugar free, easy to make and perfect for entertaining!

-- ¼ cup vegan butter, softened to room temp
+- ¼ cup vegan butter (softened to room temperature)

 - 1 cup oat flour

-- 1 ½ cups dark chocolate chips, melted*
+- 1 ½ cups semisweet or dark chocolate chips, melted*

 - Optional: crushed, salted peanuts for coating